il2255/SBWT/README.md

   * https://pypi.python.org/pypi/bitarray
 * bwa
   * Burrows Wheeler Alignment program in C
-  * Python program needs the bwa binary to be placed in same directory to work.
+  * Python program needs the bwa binary to be placed in same directory to work properly.
   * http://bio-bwa.sourceforge.net/

 ##Data Used
-* I used the human DNA chromosome 1 data from UCSC for testing after cleaning it to remove N which is unknown section which is not handled correctly in bwa. (hhttp://hgdownload.soe.ucsc.edu/goldenPath/hg19/chromosomes/chr1.fa.gz)
+* I used the human DNA chromosome 1 data from UCSC for testing after cleaning it to remove N which is unknown section. (http://hgdownload.soe.ucsc.edu/goldenPath/hg19/chromosomes/chr1.fa.gz)
-* I also used the refMrna from UCSC genome. (http://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/refMrna.fa.gz)
+* I used the refMrna from UCSC genome. (http://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/refMrna.fa.gz)

 ##Program Instruction
 ### cleanSeq.py
 This is a program to clean out the sequence.
-USCS data contains the N for the unknown nucleotide which is handled as random character in the bwa.
-To remove all of the unknown variable this program is created to clean out the sequence.
+USCS data contains N for the unknown nucleotide which is handled as random character in the **bwa**.
+To remove all of the unknown variable, this program is created to clean out the sequence.
 It removes all other characters other than [acgt].
 It creates an output file with prefix of (Cleaned_)

 * Output file form:
   * **Cleaned_(input_file_name).fa**